-I already told you that at the Food and Wine Conference I met some amazing people.
-Wendy Reed is one of those and makes some of the best jam I’ve ever had.
-Better yet, you can even order from her Etsy Shop and try it for yourself.
+I already told you that I met some amazing people at the Food and Wine Conference.
+Wendy Reed is one of those people – and she makes some of the best jam I’ve ever had.
+Better yet, you can order from her Etsy Shop and try it for yourself.

-Wendy wasn’t a sponsor at the conference, but let some of us try some of her jams out of the goodness of her heart.
+Wendy wasn’t a sponsor at the conference, but she let some of us try a few of her jams out of the goodness of her heart.
 I was not paid or given free product to take home, but these were just too good to keep to myself!

 This jam was my absolute favorite.
 I love how the Tuaca and vanilla complimented the apricots.